[HISTORY: Adopted by the Town Board of the Town of Mamaroneck 2-26-2003 by L.L. No. 6-2003. Amendments noted where applicable.]

 If a stop-work order is issued it shall be set forth in writing, a copy of which shall be filed with the Town Building Department, and shall contain the findings and reasons for issuing the stop-work order pursuant to this section.

 The stop-work order shall have the effect of suspending all authorizations and permits granted by the Town or any agency thereof.

 The stop-work order shall remain in effect until the approving authority is satisfied that the permittee has complied with all terms of the subject permit or until a final determination is made by the approving authority.

-Within 30 days after completion of all work authorized under a permit issued in accordance with this chapter, the applicant shall notify the Director of Building of such completion.
+Within 30 days after completion of all work authorized under a permit issued in accordance with this chapter, the applicant shall notify the Building Inspector or the Director of Building Code Enforcement and Land Use Administration of such completion.
 For all work undertaken pursuant to permits approved by the Planning Board, the applicant shall, if required, submit as-built drawings as to the variation from the permit.
 Within 30 days of such notification and submission, the Building Department shall inspect the work for compliance with all conditions of the permit.

-When all work authorized under a permit is deemed acceptable, the Director of Building shall issue a certificate of completion.
+When all work authorized under a permit is deemed acceptable, the Building Inspector or the Director of Building Code Enforcement and Land Use Administration shall issue a certificate of completion.

-When work authorized under a permit is deemed not acceptable, the Director of Building or his designee shall so notify the applicant.
+When work authorized under a permit is deemed not acceptable, the Building Inspector or the Director of Building Code Enforcement and Land Use Administration or either's designated representative shall so notify the applicant.
 The notification of noncompliance shall include a list of all conditions in violation of the terms of the permit and shall specify a time limit for the correction of all items so listed.